-I got to go to Whole Foods, and even discovered the joy of daily grocery shopping at Sainsbury’s, Tesco and Marks & Spencer Food.
+I got to go to Whole Foods, where I’ve wanted to go since forever, and even discovered the joy of grocery shopping at Sainsbury’s, Tesco and Marks & Spencer Food.
 In fact, I frequented my local Sainsbury’s so often that the staff recognised me.
 Apart from the typical supermarkets, I also stumbled across speciality grocery stores like Planet Organic and Daylesford, and at the end of my trip, I would buy fruits from the fruit stall on Goodge Street every day.
-Writing this makes me feel so nostalgic… about the cheap raspberries and strawberries in London. 🙁
+Writing this makes me feel so nostalgic about the cheap raspberries and strawberries in London. 🙁

 Eat at healthy restaurants

 If I had to write out every single vegetarian or health-orientated restaurant I went to while travelling solo to London, the list would never end.
 As I’ve mentioned in many previous blog posts, I’m not vegetarian in any way, but I do love my greens.
 That’s love with a capital L. I’m not going to bore you with the all the names of the restaurants – ask me if you’re interested – but I really loved the health-conscious dining attitude of Londoners.
 Salads are so expensive in Hong Kong and the portions served here are never enough, but they’re truly a bang for your buck on the other side of the world.
 If I had to choose, I’d say that I had the best salad of the trip at The Good Life Eatery and the best service at Wild Food Café.

 Grab tea at cute cafés